Spark-Liang/NoteBook/LOMA/280/ch7 - Supplemental Benefit.md

 - spouse insurance rider

   - a supplement life insurance policy beneift that provide term life insurance
+  - **is sold based on the coverage unit.**

-- children's insurance rider
+- children's insurance rider:

+  - **the premium charged of each coverage unit is stated, regardless of the number or the age of the children covered.**

-- second insured rider
+- second insured rider：

+  - **the premium is based on the risk of the second insured.**

 ###### kinds of insurability benefit rider and how these rider allow policyowner to purchase additional coverage